-7. Almost everyone else feels left out or awkward sometimes too
+7. Almost everyone else feels left out or awkward with adult friendships too

 Yep.
 I said that too.
 Even the super popular girls or super fancy Moms feel left out and awkward at times.
 They may not show it on the outside or seem to step all over themselves in social settings constantly like you feel like you do, but I can almost promise that there are moments when they feel left out or awkward turtle.

 A while back, I was sitting by myself and watching slack at a rodeo.
 And I’ll be honest, I was halfway pouting and feeling sorry for myself because my horse was not ready to enter there yet.
 To top it off, I felt a little miffed that I was by myself and didn’t have a pal to comment back and forth with.
 Meanwhile, I overheard a conversation between another barrel racer and a couple of ropers.
 I couldn’t help but notice that she sounded so nice and friendly and positive.
 So, after the ropers got up and left, I just got my butt up, went over, sat down next to her, and struck up a conversation.
 And you know what?
 It was probably the most fun part of the rodeo for me.
 Certainly, the thing that I learned the most from.

 When you realize that probably everybody else feels lonely, awkward, or left out at times, too, it gives you the heart to step out and “make the first move” towards friendship.